mrdja026/clone-gpt/README.md

 - Migrated `POST /api/chat/stream` to use the AI SDK DataStream directly in `server/chat/chat.controller.ts`.
 - Prefer SSE DataStream via `pipeDataStreamToResponse`; fallback to plain text chunks if not available.
-- This aligns with Context7 and Vercel AI SDK v5 streaming behavior.

 Impact: